vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 picture of Pradyumna on a piece of cloth or as an image, observe nakta way; when Mārg. begins observe three days' fast, worship Pradyumna, offer homa in fire with gheo; dinner to brāhmaṇas with salt prominent; donate a prastha of powdered salt, two garments, gold, bell-metal vessel; for a month; this is a māsa-vrata; confors beauty and heaven;

 HV.
 II.
 785 (from Vi.
 Dh.
 III, 203.
 1-7).
 Lāvanyāvāptivrata-HV II, 785 calls it so; same as above.
 Lingavratas-in all these begin from K. śu.
-14; worship Siva;
+14; worship Śiva;

 subsist by nakta way; make a linga with flour of rice grains as high as a ratni (distance from elbow to end of closed